ypid/fdeunlock/docs/getting_started.rst

 * http://www.lug-hh.de/wp-content/uploads/kwi_cloudserver_01_fde_0.3.pdf
 * https://www.reddit.com/r/linuxadmin/comments/3ot1xk/headless_server_with_fdeluks/

+Note that FDEunlock makes use of the :command:`cryptroot-unlock` script which is only available in the `cryptsetup package`_ of Debian stretch or newer.
+FDEunlock includes the script for now to make it work out-of-the-box with older Debian releases and potentially other GNU/Linux distributions.

 FDEunlock has been successfully tested in the following configurations:

 * Debian jessie, dropbear 2014.65-1: IPv4 only, IPv6 only, dual stack